 Sacrificing in a relationship can range from small things like watching a television show your spouse wants to watch to taking care of his parents, despite differences with them.
 Declining a promotion because of home responsibilities is a big sacrifice.

 Deciding on a particular item of furniture to buy because it is her choice, or inviting his friends over for dinner despite being tired, are comparatively smaller sacrifices.
+Do relationships require sacrifices?
+If you’re looking to build and maintain a harmonious relationship, sacrificing in a relationship is part and parcel of the process.

 What You Should Never Sacrifice In A Relationship

 Changing yourself beyond a point for a partner is a recipe for disaster.
 If you can’t be yourself with the person you love, and who loves you, you lose your identity and with it goes your happiness.
 Such relationships, where a partner sacrifices his or her own identity, are bound to go downhill.
+Knowing how much sacrifice is too much in a relationship will help you determine the difference between being used and being in a loving relationship.

-In the Fountainhead, the author Ayn Rand, who did not believe in altruism, is more vociferous.
+In The Fountainhead, the author Ayn Rand, who did not believe in altruism, is more vociferous.
 “Self-sacrifice?
 But it is precisely the self that cannot and must not be sacrificed.”

 English singer and songwriter Zayn Malik has put it this way: “Life is funny.
 Things change, people change, but you will always be you, so stay true to yourself and never sacrifice who you are for anyone.”